pubnub/arduino/README.md

 It is essential to use a new enough Arduino version so that the WiFi library actually works properly.
-Most notably, version 1.0.5 has been confirmed to work while Arduino 1.0.4 is broken.
+Most notably, version 1.0.5 has been confirmed to work while Arduino 1.0.4 is broken!

-If some of the PubNub calls fail with your WiFi shield (e.g. you see "subscribe error" and similar messages in serial console), your WiFi shield firmware may be buggy - e.g. a WiFi shield bought commercially in May 2013 had a firmware that had to be upgaded.
+The WiFi shield carries its own microcontroller dedicated to network communication and this microcontroller has upgradeable firmware.
+If some of the PubNub calls fail with your WiFi shield (e.g. you see "subscribe error" and similar messages in serial console), the firmware loaded on your WiFi shield may be buggy - e.g. a WiFi shield bought commercially in May 2013 came preloaded with firmware that had to be upgraded.
 This is not so difficult to do, simply follow:

 	http://arduino.cc/en/Hacking/WiFiShieldFirmwareUpgrading